younesbelkada/recvis21_a3/README.md

-# TrasnforBirds - An attempt for Context-aware Vision Transformers
+# TrasnforBirds - An attempt for a Context-aware Vision Transformers

 ## Object Recognition and Computer Vision
 ### Assignment 3: Image classification